creationix/howtonode.org/articles/traitsjs.markdown

 ### Getting started

-_traits.js_ is available as a node package called "traits" via npm.
-A simple `npm install traits` should make it available in node.js.
+_traits.js_ is available as a node package called "traitsjs" via npm.
+A simple `npm install traitsjs` should make it available in node.js.
 Then load it up as follows:

-    var Trait = require('traits').Trait;
+    var Trait = require('traitsjs');

 This creates a local copy of the library's single exported variable, `Trait`.
 Evaluating `Trait` in the shell reveals the library's entire API: